 Applicants for whom English is a second language must demonstrate an IELTS score of 7.0.

 We accept a wide range of qualification, including international qualifications.
 If you wish to check the suitability of your qualification/experience, please contact us at email@example.com

-All applicants should submit an application form via UCAS Conservatoires and send their proposal to email@example.com.
+Applicants for doctoral study should apply through UCAS Conservatoires.
+Please then submit your proposal online via Acceptd.
+The Guide for Applicants and template of the online proposal form can be found here.
 Those applicants who meet the admissions criteria and whose proposed projects accord with the Royal Conservatoire’s research priorities and context will be interviewed/ auditioned.
+With the safety of our students, applicants and staff as our priority, all auditions will take place via audition recording and interviews will be conducted online.
 At least two supportive references from appropriately qualified persons will also be required.
 The Royal Conservatoire of Scotland may require an applicant to provide additional material in support of their application prior to, or following their interview/audition.

 An audition panel will be chaired by a specialist member of the Royal Conservatoire of Scotland staff and will include other members of staff or external advisers as appropriate.
 An interview panel will normally be chaired by the Head of Research and will include at least one other member of staff or external adviser as appropriate.
 At the conclusion of the interview and audition process, the panel will formulate a recommendation to the Research Degrees Committee regarding the application.